yulequan/Add-systemcall/define.md

 #include "processInfo.h"
 asmlinkage long sys_listProcessInfo(void) {

-    //The task_struct structure stores all the details of every process that exists in the system,
-    //and all the processes in turn are stored in a circular double linked list. struct task_struct *proces;
+    /*The task_struct structure stores all the details of every process that exists in the system, and all the processes in turn are stored in a circular double linked list. */ struct task_struct *proces;

-    //for_each_process is a macro, it will iterate through the list of all the processes. for_each_process(proces) {
+    /*for_each_process is a macro, it will iterate through the list of all the processes.*/ for_each_process(proces) {
-      //printk is a function that prints messages exclusively for the Linux Kernel. printk(
+      /*printk is a function that prints messages exclusively for the Linux Kernel.*/ printk(
         "Process: %s\n \
          PID_Number: %ld\n \